All Episodes

 And as Jesus is who we're aiming at, that is going to be contextual to where we are.

-So man, if you're in North Korea or China, aiming for Jesus is gonna cost you probably everything.
+So, man, if you're in North Korea or China, aiming for Jesus is going to cost you probably everything.

-Whereas in the West, aiming for Jesus, trying to live Jesus' ways, trying to apply what he's done in your heart to live it out.
+Whereas in the West, aiming for Jesus, trying to live Jesus' ways, trying to apply what he's done in your heart to live it out, I think is generally, not always, because you can still get hit by a car, cancer can still come.

 Yeah, you can still be assassinated.